eliayakin/Detect-LLM-Generated-Text/README.md

 The project was developed under NLP IL mentorship program and under the kaggle competition [LLM - Detect AI Generated Text ](https://www.kaggle.com/competitions/llm-detect-ai-generated-text).

+We include a pdf of our slides of the talk we presented in "[LLM Safeguards - Keeping LLMs in Line](https://www.meetup.com/the-israeli-natural-language-processing-meetup/events/299728251/)" - NLP IL's meetup @ Amazon AWS to give general understanding of our gouls in this project.

 # Team
 The Kaggle team consisted of: